 These filters have a MERV rating of 1721, depending on the model.
 This rating demonstrates how effectively a filter can clear pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are deep and can restrict airflow.
 It’s important to ask Comfort Masters Service Experts to verify your heating and cooling system can run with one.

 Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
 This barrier attaches tightly against your HVAC unit.

 Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters stay fresher longer too, typically between three to six months.

-An electrostatic filter uses magnetically charged substance to attract.
-These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged components to capture.
+These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

-An electronic air cleaner uses a high-voltage magnetic charge to trap particles.
+An electronic air cleaner uses a high-voltage magnetic charge to catch particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, made elsewhere in your home.
+And reduce ozone, a known lung irritant, created elsewhere in your home.